 A kid from the ’70s might have dealt with a bully in school, peer pressure, expectation from their parents to get good grades, a parent who isn’t interested in them, etc.

 A kid from today might also deal with the same things.
-But you add in the moral decline of our society, lack of face to face interactions due to technology, celebrity role models from hell, social media influence, parents who are emotionally absent due to smartphones, an even higher academic expectation—what do you get?
+But you add in the moral decline of our society, lack of face-to-face interactions due to technology, celebrity role models from hell, social media influence, parents who are emotionally absent due to smartphones, and even higher academic expectations—what do you get?

 Example: What’s the next level of bullying compared to that of the 70s?
 Cyberbullying.
 When not only ONE person can ridicule you, but thousands at a time.

-The obsession with how many likes and comments they get on social media begin to determine their self-worth, as well as become one of the only ways young people interact with one another.
+The obsession with how many likes and comments they get on social media begins to determine their self-worth, as well as become one of the only ways young people interact with one another.

 What is typical teenage behavior and how should you discipline them?

-At the hands of society, parents are left feeling incapable and dumbfounded as to what their kids need, especially when it comes to thinks like discipline.
+At the hands of society, parents are left feeling incapable and dumbfounded as to what their kids need, especially when it comes to things like discipline.
 Read more about disciplining your teenager here.